Topological properties of curved spacetime extended Su-Schrieffer-Heeger model: Quantification of the critical slowdown

 \section{Quantification of the critical slowdown}

-At this point, we have established that there exists a connection between the topological transition points in SSH models and the observation of horizon physics in their CST counterparts.
-Unlike the standard SSH model, the extended SSH model supports higher-order topological phases.
+At this point, we have established that there exists a connection between the topological transition points in SSH models and the observation of horizon-like critical slowdown in their CST counterparts.
+Unlike the standard SSH model, the extended SSH model supports topological phases with higher winding numbers.
 While obtaining the semiclassical trajectories of the wave packets, we observed that at different topological phase transition points the rate at which the wave packet approaches the origin varies across the hopping parameter space.
-Therefore, in this section we quantify the slowdown rate by introducing a characteristic time scale, $\tau_s$, which allows us to better understand the horizon physics in topological systems with multiple gap-closing constraints for usual extended SSH models.
+Therefore, in this section we quantify the slowdown rate by introducing a characteristic time scale, $\tau_s$, which allows us to better understand the horizon-like dynamics in topological systems with multiple gap-closing constraints for usual extended SSH models.
 During the critical slowdown, the peak position of the wave packet follows

 as shown in Fig.~\ref{fig:two p0 slowdown}.
 Thus, for a chosen range of initial hopping parameters, we can analyze how fast or slow the wave packet moves toward the origin.
 Figure~\ref{fig:slowdown_quantification} shows the different winding numbers and the transition lines separating the topological phases.
 The heatmap indicates how slowly the wave packet moves toward the origin: larger values of $\tau_s$ correspond to slower motion.
-We observe that the horizon physics, characterized by the critical slowdown, appears only along the transition lines.
+We observe that the horizon-like critical slowdown appears only along the transition lines.